metalbear-co/mirrord.dev/content/docs/managing-mirrord/monitoring/index.md

 ## Monitoring

-mirrord Operator can produce logs in JSON format to be digested by most logging solutions (DataDog, Dynatrace, etc).
+The mirrord Operator can produce logs in JSON format that can be digested by most popular logging solutions (DataDog, Dynatrace, etc).
 To enable JSON logging, specify `json_log: true` under `operator` in the operator helm chart values.
-Log level is info by default, and can be altered via operator deployment env using `RUST_LOG` (directive)[https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html].
+Log level is info by default, and can be altered via operator container environment using `RUST_LOG` [directive](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html).